Dan Newlin: Politics

 For years, Newlin supported Democratic political candidates, including a $5,400 contribution to Hillary Clinton's 2016 presidential campaign and a $150,000 donation to the Florida Democratic Party in 2018.
 In 2022, he shifted his support and made several large political contributions to Republican candidates.
 During the 2024 presidential election, Newlin donated $1 million to the family of Corey Comperatore and spent at least $3 million on campaign advertisements for Donald Trump's 2024 presidential campaign.

 In December 2021, Newlin organized a concert with country artists including Toby Keith, Clay Walker, and Trace Adkins to honor military personnel from every branch in Orlando in which Trump participated.
 From 2021 to 2024, Newlin worked full time traveling across the country, focusing primarily on swing states, to rally support for Trump's campaign producing and running his own ad campaign for Trump.

 Nomination as ambassador

 On December 11, 2024, President-elect Donald Trump announced his intention to nominate Newlin as the next ambassador to Colombia.
 Newlin responded to the announcement by saying he was "proud and honored to have the opportunity”.

 Personal life

-Dan Newlin was married to Sheena Murray, and they had a son together, but he soon ended his relationship with her.
 Newlin has a daughter.
 He lives in Windermere, Florida, and owns a ranch in Colombia.